 Here are 7 facts that galvanize UNICEF and partners to take action to end child poverty:

-2. Children account for nearly half of the world’s extreme poor
+2. Children account for half of the world’s extreme poor

-And yet over 900 million people – or 1 in 7 people – are still living in extreme poverty.
+There are 736 million people living below the extreme poverty line in 2015 – this is 1 in 10 people in the world.
 Many are kids.
-The latest data tells us that 47 percent of those living in extreme poverty are 18 years old or younger.
+The latest estimates tell us that half of those living in extreme poverty are children.
+It is still shocking that children bear the brunt of global poverty.
 If we want to end poverty one day, we need to focus on them.

 3. In sub-Saharan Africa alone, 247 million children are deprived of their basic rights

 Child poverty is about more than just money – it’s multidimensional.
 For children, poverty means being deprived in crucial aspects of their lives such as nutrition, health, water, education or shelter.
-UNICEF estimates that 2 in 3 children across 30 sub-Saharan countries suffer from two or more of these deprivations.
+UNICEF estimates that 2 in 3 children across 30 sub-Saharan countries suffer from two or more deprivations of their rights.

 Children are affected by poverty in rich countries too.
-Today, there are 26 million children at risk of poverty or social exclusion in the EU.
-And the ‘great recession’ has plunged an increasing number of children into relative poverty across the world’s most developed countries, revealing that child poverty is a universal challenge that requires a global response.
+In 2017, an estimated 25 percent of children were at risk of poverty or social exclusion in the European Union, revealing that child poverty is a universal challenge that requires a global response.

-5. In almost every country in the world children are more likely to live in poverty than adults
+5. Children are significantly more likely to live in poverty than adults

-Whether using the extreme poverty line, or the Multidimensional Poverty Index, data tells us children are more likely to live in poverty than other groups.
-Ending child poverty is a challenge in many countries around the world and one of the world’s most urgent tasks.
+The accumulated evidence from many studies tells us that children are disproportionately affected by poverty.
+Indeed, children are twice as likely as adults to live in extreme poor households.
+Ending child poverty is a challenge in most countries and one of the world’s most urgent tasks.

 Data is the basis for ending child poverty.
 Our analysis tells us that only around half of all countries have data on child poverty, and this is often infrequently produced and reported.
 We now have a unique opportunity to change this as we start to monitor the newly agreed SDGs.

-7. Only one-third of the poorest are covered by social protection
+7. Only one-third of children are covered by social protection

-Social protection programmes have demonstrated long-lasting benefits for many families and children living in poverty, yet only one-third of the world’s poor are covered.
-To end child poverty, we must ensure children are protected from risks and vulnerability and have better access to the services they need.
+Social protection programmes have demonstrated long-lasting benefits for many families and children living in poverty.
+Yet, the vast majority of children still lack access to social protection.
+To end child poverty, we must ensure all children have access to social protection programmes such as child grants.

-We now have a huge opportunity to change these facts, and support efforts to end child poverty as part of the new Sustainable Development Goals.
-The Global Goals have taken us a significant step forward by including children within the poverty targets for the very first time.
+We now have a huge opportunity to change these facts, and support efforts to end child poverty.
+Goal 1 of the Sustainable Development Goals (SDGs) calls for an end to poverty in all its dimensions, aiming to address child poverty for the very first time.

-But to achieve this goal we must also remember those who are still left behind, including the many children around the world that live in poverty.
-Learn more about the faces of child poverty and how can countries better measure child poverty as part of the SDGs.
+But to achieve this goal we must also remember those who are still left behind, including the many children around the world that are living in poverty.
+You can learn more about the faces of child poverty around the world here and how countries can better measure child poverty as part of the SDGs.

 UNICEF will be among those within the development community, working with a coalition of partners, focusing on ending child poverty as part of the SDGs.
 See our join statement, Towards the End of Child Poverty.